csc301-fall-2022/team-project-16-sayyara-m/deliverable-2/iteration-02-review.md

 * Explain why you are making a change.

-1. Try to meet with the partner more frequently, or at least give more updates so they could be a lot more up to date with the progress of the project
+1. Try to meet with the partner more frequently, or at least give more updates so they could be a lot more up to date with the progress of the project.
+At the same time they would be able to help resolve roadblocks related to design expectations and prevent us from heading down the wrong path.

-2. Before implementing a feature, consult more thoroughly with others when necessary and/or make a thorough plan
+2. Before implementing a feature, consult more thoroughly with others when necessary and/or make a thorough plan.
+This would make the process of connecting the interfaces of each of our features much cleaner and less time consuming.

+3. Definitively divide and assign work during our standups.
+The stats quo has been loosely establishing what work still remains to be done, adding issues to our project board inidividually, and self-assigning ourselves to tasks following our standups.
+It would help with accountability if we discussed as a group who will be responsible for which tasks and what expectations we have for each task in terms of scope and deadlines.